MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ## Step 3.
 Model development and deploy

-So far, we've explored the dataset, added unique ids to our users and items, and plotted top items.
+So far, we've explored the dataset, added unique IDs to our users and items, and plotted top items.
 Next, we'll train an Alternating Least Squares (ALS) recommender to give users personalized recommendations

 ### Prepare training and testing data